niklas-xgh-dev/GoIPRecon/README.md

 │   │   └── recon.go
 │   └── osdetect/
 │       └── osdetect.go
+├── builds/
+│   ├── build-mac.sh
+│   ├── build-windows.sh
+├── .gitignore
+├── go.mod
+├── README.md
+└── LICENSE.md
 ```

+## Features in Detail

+### OS Detection
+Estimates the target's operating system based on TTL values from ping responses.

+### Hostname Lookup
+Performs a reverse DNS lookup to find the hostname associated with the IP address.

+### Port Scanning
+Scans 20 cybersecurity-relevant ports, including common services like HTTP, SSH, FTP, etc.

-## Traceroute Analysis
+### Traceroute Analysis

-The traceroute analysis feature maps the network path to the target IP address.
-It provides information about:
+Maps the network path to the target IP address, providing information about:
 - Number of hops to reach the destination
 - IP addresses of intermediate routers
 - Response times for each hop

-This feature helps in understanding the network topology and identifying potential bottlenecks or points of interest in the route to the target IP.

 ## Contributing

 This is a hobby project.
-If you have any cool ideas or improvements, let me know!
+If you have any cool ideas or improvements, feel free to fork the repository and submit a pull request!

 ## Disclaimer